 Technical and financial resources to help rural transit agencies develop strategic plans may be available through the State Rural Transit Assistance Program (RTAP).
 As part of the federal Section 5311 program, each state is allocated a specific funding level each year to provide training and technical assistance for rural transportation providers.
 State RTAP programs typically involve a mix of training opportunities and agency-specific technical assistance.
 If a transit agency would like to explore the resources available to conduct a strategic plan, the State DOT is a good first contact to discuss what options may be available at little or no cost to the agency.

-National RTAP completed its most recent biennial survey of rural and tribal transit managers in 2022.
+National RTAP completed its most recent biennial survey of rural and tribal transit managers in 2024.
 A summary of survey data is provided.
-The report summarizes types of services provided, funding sources, use of technology in operations and compliance, training requirements, and the impact of COVID-19 on operations.
+The report summarizes types of services provided, funding sources, use of technology in operations and compliance, and training requirements.
 This data may be helpful for agencies to use in the development of their own plans.

 A governing board is the legal entity of the transit agency, with both legal and fiduciary responsibility.
 Governing boards may take the following forms: